Shilpaprajapati02/Automated-Risk-Assessment-Compliance-Tools/README.md

-# Automated-Risk-Assessment-Compliance-Tools
+#Compliance Management System for SMBs
-A web-based application built using Python (Flask), HTML, CSS, JavaScript, and SQLite to automate organizational risk assessment and compliance tracking.
-The system enables users to identify assets, analyze threats and vulnerabilities, calculate risk scores, and monitor compliance
+A web-based tool built with Python (Flask), HTML/CSS/JS, and SQLite to help small businesses track compliance, manage policies, upload evidence, and monitor audit readiness for standards like ISO 27001, GDPR, and PCI-DSS